Catawba-Wateree Habitat Enhancement Program (CWHEP)

 Catawba Lands Conservancy; Belmont, NC

-An award was granted to continue native plant restoration and increase biodiversity on 8 acres of the Seven Oaks Preserve property located along Lake Wylie adjoining the Daniel Stowe Botanical Garden.
+Awards were granted to continue native plant restoration and increase biodiversity at the Seven Oaks Preserve and Goat Island Preserve properties located along Lake Wylie.

 North Carolina Wildlife Resources Commission; Nebo, NC